Swadesh13/gestures-dataset-blog/index.md

 I continued my work on using OpenPose in Singularity containers.
 I would like to point out that the `--sandbox` option and build an OpenPose directory is important because it allows to change or add files as required and then one can build from the directory.
 Also, I updated my documentation on that.

+I am using Frankierr's OpenPose Docker Image file `frankierr/openpose_containers:focal_nvcaffe` for GPU support on the HPC.
+Also, note that the `/.openpose_env` file may not have execution access for all users.
+So, build the sandbox ([Check Here](/Singualrity.md)) and then using `sudo` change the execution permissions of the file.
+Finally, build the image file from the sandbox.

 Now, I have a working OpenPose container and next week, I will get the OpenPose output on the provided dataset and use the landmarks to analyse and possibly train models.